eidy/aliveai/readme.txt

 drowning		1
-usearmor		1	use the armor and wieldview kill_deep_falling	1	kills the bot, when they are falling and becomes inactivated
+usearmor		1	use the armor and wieldview kill_deep_falling	1	kills the bot, when they are falling and becomes inactivated leader		0	can command bots in bigger extent damage_by_blocks	1	hurted by blocks like lava, fire, toxic... on_step=function(self,dtime)

-on_step=function(self,dtime)
 	return self
 end